 I have lived in downtown Nampa, Idaho since 2013—another California transplant.
-My partner Lawrence Manning and I are both working artists and also own a commercial photography business.
+My partner Lawrence Manning and I are both working artists and also own a commercial photography studio.

-For the past 30+ years, I've worked extensively in ink and watercolor, including travel sketchbooks made all over the world; oils; monotypes; large abstracts on paper (the Bertha Series), generously-scaled Plein air acrylic landscapes, which me full circle, but added the thrill and risk of in working large scale on location.
+I've worked extensively in ink and watercolor, including travel sketchbooks made all over the world; oils; monotypes; large abstracts on paper (the Bertha Series), generously-scaled Plein air acrylic landscapes, which brought me full circle, but added the thrill and risk of in working large scale on location.
 My most recent work is a series of large studio landscapes of vistas of Idaho and other areas in the Pacific Northwest.

 I enjoy working on a larger scale which can hold its own in a large space.
 The size of these paintings has been likened to a door, rather than a window—creating fluid structures that you can visually step into and experience in a more physical manner.